Prayers for Racial Justice

 Honest in my relations with God

-I need courage to face the problems of my own life - the problems of personal values:
+I need courage to face the problems of my own life -

 They are confused